AustinBao0419/Dog-Android/README.md

 - implemented the permission functionality to get the SEND SMS permission
 - implemented the sharing functionality

-Screenshots of the app are included in the repository.
+A screenshot of the app main page is included in the repository.